-10000 Defines the maximum size for a single file attachment.
+Default value 10000 Description Defines the maximum size for a single file attachment.
 This limit is enforced when users upload attachments for plan files.
 When uploading multiple attachments at a time in the Web Client, the total size of all attachments must be less than 50MB.
-This can be configured separately if

-Axiom Application Server.
+This can be configured separately if needed by using the maxRequestLength property in the web.config file for the Axiom Application Server.